erichu57023/ehc_builder/README.md

 * `text`: a formatted text box to be drawn with the `Screen('DrawFormattedText')` function.
 * `framepoly`: a set of vertices used to draw the outline of a polygon with the `Screen('FramePoly')` or `Screen('FrameOval')` functions.

+Flexibility in trial paradigms can be coded into each trial, by writing custom `check()` subfunctions.
+For example, the `SingleShapeRingTrial` currently has 4 supported paradigms:
+1. *Look-only*: the eye tracker is used to hit targets, and moving the manipulator too far out of home position results in a failure.
+A visual cue (disappearance of the center target) signals that the player may begin gazing.
+2. *Reach-only*: the manipulator is used to hit targets, and gazing too far away from the screen center results in a failure. (**TODO**: An auditory cue signals that the player may begin reaching.)
+3. *Free*: the manipulator is used to hit targets, and gaze can travel anywhere without restriction.
+Both cues are presented simultaneously at the start of each trial.
+4. *Segmented*: split into two segments, consisting of a look-only segment (visual cue) followed by a free reach (audio cue).

 ## Adding eye trackers

 The following eye trackers have already been implemented:
 * `NoEyeTracker`: a dummy class to be used for testing, or when no eye tracker is needed for the experiment.
+* `WASDEyeTracker`: a debug class which substitutes the eye tracker with WASD controls.
 * `EyeLink2`: an interface for the head-mounted [SR Research Eyelink II](https://www.sr-research.com/eyelink-ii/), which uses Psychtoolbox hardware libraries that can be downloaded [here](https://www.sr-support.com/thread-13.html).

 All eye tracker classes must inherit from and implement the provided `EyeTrackerInterface`; see the class documentation for more details.